-Consignment sale: The miscellaneous sale starts at 3:30 but your items must be checked in by 3PM.
+Consignment sale: The miscellaneous sale starts at 3:00 but your items must be checked in by 2:30PM.
 We sell miscellaneous items such as household items, farm items, tools, poultry, rabbits, hay, equipment, etc. We have changed and sell poultry- chickens, turkeys, quail, ducks, etc. rabbits first, then do the miscellaneous stuff, garden produce, hatching eggs, then hay and large equipment if we have any.
 Once you have gotten the high bid you must secure your items but do not leave the premises until they are paid for.
 If you are the seller and don’t like the price your item brings you can pass out(PO) the animal or item but do it right then.
 Inform the auctioneer or clerk to PO the item so that the potential buyer does not secure the item and you need to secure your items you have po’d.
-There is a charge selling your items or a charge for POing an item.
+There is a charge for selling your items.
 If you have sold items or PO’d an item you must check in at the office and pay your charges or collect your check.
 Once the sale is over and all items are clerked in please settle up.
 You must have a load out sheet to retreive your poultry or rabbits.
 The consignment sale and livestock sale are settled differently due to regulations from P&S. If you see something that was not picked up please DO NOT TAKE IT.
 We have had our employees take time to bid on something they are interested in only to find it gone after the sale.
 We have video and audio and can see who takes the item so please do not take anything you have not paid for.

 All goats, sheep, or llamas are tagged and sent to their own pen with water.